No Charge Unless We Win: 855-913-1134

 The Basic Rules

-California gift card law is established by statutes.
+California gift card law is established by various statutes.
 These statutes provide that:

 • Most gift cards sold by retail sellers cannot contain an expiration date or a service fee, including a fee for dormancy, or nonuse.